yassine-AO/Arduino/README.md

-# Arduino Bluetooth-Controlled Obstacle-Avoiding Car
+# Arduino Bluetooth-Controlled Obstacle-Avoiding Car ✨

-## Project Overview
+## Project Overview⭐

 This project demonstrates an Arduino-based car that can be controlled via Bluetooth using a mobile app.
 It features two main modes of operation:

 1. **Bluetooth Control Mode**: The car can be controlled using a mobile app.
 2. **Autonomous Mode**: The car automatically avoids obstacles and chooses the best path to navigate around them.

-## Hardware Components
+## Hardware Components⭐

 - Arduino Uno
 - HC-06 Bluetooth Module